-- [] Pre-service

-- [x] Orientation within 3 months of hire
+[ ] Pre-service [ ] Orientation within 3 months of hire

-- 2.2.1.12 Child Development
+2.2.1.12 Child Development

-- Describe how training addresses child development principles, including the major domains of cognitive, social, emotional, and physical development and approaches to learning (98.44(b)(1)(iii)).
+- 1. Describe how training addresses child development principles, including the major domains of cognitive, social, emotional, and physical development and approaches to learning (98.44(b)(1)(iii)). - 2.
+Pre-Service and Orientation Training: - i.
+Describe any variations based on the category of care, or ages of the children served: - ii.

-Providers are required to take this mandatory training through the AZ Ealy Childhood Workforce Registry, the Childcare Education Institute (CCEI) -online) or Tucson's Southern AZ United Way, and the Easter Seals Blake Foundation.
-The training covers all five domains.
-All Providers and staff providing direct service to children are required to attend the health and safety training, which includes training on the standards of practice for Child Development.

-- 2. Pre-Service and Orientation Training:

-- i.
-Describe any variations based on the category of care, or ages of the children served: All our Providers must fully comply with all required trainings.

-- ii.
 To demonstrate compliance, certify by checking below when the Tribal Lead Agency requires these training topics be completed by providers during either pre-service or during an orientation period within 3 months of hire.

-- [] Pre-service
+Check all that apply.

-- [x] Orientation within 3 months of hire
+] Pre-service [ ] Orientation within 3 months of hire

-- 2.2.2 Ongoing Training Requirements

-- 2.2.2.1 Provide the number of hours of ongoing training required annually for eligible CCDF providers in the following settings (658E(c)(2)(G)(iii)).

-- 1. Center-Based Child Care Providers (e.g., Tribally Operated Centers): 12

-- 2. Family Child Care: 12
+- 2.2.2 Ongoing Training Requirements - 2.2.2.1 Provide the number of hours of ongoing training required annually for eligible CCDF providers in the following settings (658E(c)(2)(G)(iii)). - 1.
+Center-Based Child Care Providers (e.g., Tribally Operated Centers): - 2.
+Family Child Care:

-- 3. In-Home Child Care (care in the child's home): 12 - 2.2.2.2 Describe any variations based on the ages of the children served: There is no variation, all Providers need a minimum of 12 annual hours per year. - 2.2.2.3 How do providers receive updated information and/or ongoing training regarding the standard(s)?
+- 3. In-Home Child Care (care in the child's home): - 2.2.2.2 Describe any variations based on the ages of the children served: - 2.2.2.3 How do providers receive updated information and/or ongoing training regarding the standard(s)?

 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.
-Include any variations based on the category of care, or ages of the children served: During the initial orientation, Providers are informed of the required health and safety trainings.
-The Provider also is aware by signing the Provider Agreement form which further stipulates that they agree to participate in the program's training, health and safety, child development and cultural trainings.
+Include any variations based on the category of care, or ages of the children served: